SteveSandersonMS/dotnet-wasi-sdk/README.md

-# Experimental WASI SDK for .NET Core
+# Experimental WASI SDK for .NET

-`Wasi.Sdk` is an experimental package that can build .NET Core projects (including whole ASP.NET Core applications) into standalone WASI-compliant `.wasm` files.
+`Wasi.Sdk` is an experimental package that can build .NET projects (including whole ASP.NET applications) into standalone WASI-compliant `.wasm` files.
 These can then be run in standard WASI environments or custom WASI-like hosts.

 ## How to use: Console applications